 Any spillage of concrete slurry over the concrete mattress surface during filling shall be washed away to provide an aesthetic finish.
-The use of a high-pressure water hose to remove spilled fineaggregate concrete from the surface of the freshly pumped concrete lining shall not be permitted.
+The use of a high-pressure water hose to remove spilled fineaggregate concrete from the surface of the freshly pumped concrete lining shall not bepermitted.
 When the filling of the mattress with micro concrete is complete, the trench at the top of slope is backfilled with soil.Backfilling and compaction oftrenches shall be completed in a timely fashion to protect the completed concrete lining.

-Fig.- (a) Image showing the process of concrete (b) Image showing installed Articulating Grouted filling Concrete Mattress after concrete filling e) Adaption
+(b) Image showing installed Articulating Grouted Concrete Mattress after concrete filling e) Adaption